She Loves Biscotti

 What to serve with glazed carrots

-This springtime vegetable, just like this stovetop asparagus, makes one of the best sides whether you are serving them with garlic shrimp, seared scallops, cod fish, or rack of lamb.
+This springtime vegetable, just like this stovetop asparagus, makes one of the best sides whether you are serving them with garlic shrimp, seared scallops, codfish, or rack of lamb.

 Glazed carrots in a pan.

-Recipe source
+Recipe inspiration

-My mom would love to sauté carrots, sprinkle a little sugar and glaze with some cooking wine.
+My mom would love to sauté carrots, sprinkle a little sugar and glaze them with some cooking wine.

 When I was young, I always wondered why my mom’s carrots were so tasty and sweet.
 Only as a young adult did I have an “ah-ha” moment.
 Oh well, better late than never.